Flicks

 § 10.
 The saṅkhāra that knows itself

-The universal waveform — Heraclitus’ ever-living fire, Emerson’s One Mind, the ceaseless cosmic broadcast — is not self-aware in the localized, reflective sense we experience.
-It is pure potential, pure process, an infinite, undifferentiated field shimmering with every possible quale.
-There is no “I” here, no distinct knower gazing back at itself.
-The fire simply is — kindling in measures, going out in measures, yet never truly extinguished.
+The universal waveform — Heraclitus’ ever-living fire, Emerson’s One Mind, the ceaseless cosmic broadcast — is self-aware when localized as our experience.
+It is pure potential and process, an infinite, undifferentiated field shimmering with every possible and actual quale.
+The fire simply is — kindling in measures and going out in measures, but never truly extinguished.

-Cetanā makes the decisive cut.
-Volition collapses infinite superposition into a definite actuality, pruning every unchosen branch and secreting the generative void — lethe’s scattering of the discarded possibilities.
-In that void a localized experience can stand forth as consciousness.
+Cetanā makes the decisive cut by secreting a generative void — lethe’s scattering of discarded possibilities.
+From the abyss, a localized experience stands forth as consciousness.

-Yet the receiver also introduces the earth smear of kamma: residual opacity, facticity, the clinging-aggregates that dampen the signal.
+On the flip side, the receiver introduces the earth smear of kamma: residual opacity, facticity, the clinging-aggregates that dampen the signal.
 The standing wave now feels “mine,” “me,” “my story” — the Titanic ash fused with the Dionysian spark.
-In the Orphic Mysteries this hybrid is made literal: Humans are born from the ashes of the Titans who devoured infant Zagreus, the first-born Dionysus, mixed with the divine spark that remained in their bodies after the carnage.
-Zeus uses that rescued heart to reboot Dionysus — the living image of a fire that kindles and goes out in measures yet never truly extinguishes.
-We are the children of earth and starry sky, threshed from wheat and scattered into ash, yet still carrying the undigested spark that Athena lifted from the embers, hoping to remember where we came from.
+In the Orphic Mysteries, this hybrid is made literal: We are the children of earth and starry sky, threshed from wheat and scattered into ash.
+Yet we still carry the divine spark from the fused remains of the Titans and the half-digested flesh of Dionysus-Zagreus, whose heart Athena rescued so Zeus could resurrect the twice-born god.

 Greater coherence strengthens this knowing.
 Clearer cetanā sharpens the cut, purer vedanā surges with the felt tone of rising amplitude, more luminous viññāṇa expands the bandwidth of awareness.
-The cleaner the lens, the less the damping, the more intensely the cosmos re-members itself in this aperture.
+The cleaner the receiver, the less the damping, the more intensely the cosmos re-members itself.

-Thus the fire does not awaken in isolation.
-It awakens in the saṅkhāra — the interference pattern, the standing wave, the temporary “I” that lets the ever-living blaze know itself.
-Every moment of self-awareness is the cosmos collapsing its boundless potential into a single, felt note — and every such collapse is already the seed of the next, brighter re-membering.
+Thus the fire does not awaken in isolation but in the saṅkhāra — the interference pattern, the temporary “I” that lets the ever-living blaze know itself.
+Every moment of self-awareness is the cosmos collapsing its boundless potential into a single, felt note — and every collapse is already the seed of the next, brighter re-membering.

 Read § 11.
 Standing waves: Stillness and motion that build a self.